-- A to E (or equivalent) grades will be extended to Stage 6 Preliminary (Year 11) courses. - New descriptors will be introduced to provide a basis for awarding grades for student achievement at the end of Preliminary courses. - If a student completes Preliminary courses, a result in the form of an A to E grade (or equivalent) will be recorded on the RoSA.

-- If a student partially completes a Preliminary or HSC course the RoSA will record the courses that the student has undertaken up until the point of departure from school, with the date of leaving shown. - If a student takes HSC courses but is not entitled to an HSC, those HSC results would be recorded on their RoSA
+- A to E (or equivalent) grades are used for Stage 6 Preliminary (Year 11) courses. - Descriptors provide a basis for awarding grades for student achievement at the end of Preliminary courses. - If a student completes Preliminary courses, a result in the form of an A to E grade (or equivalent) will be recorded on the RoSA. - If a student partially completes a Preliminary or HSC course the RoSA will record the courses that the student has undertaken up until the point of departure from school, with the date of leaving shown. - If a student takes HSC courses but is not entitled to an HSC, those HSC results would be recorded on their RoSA